alykoshin/winston-winlog2/README.md

 Windows Event Log logger for the node.js Winston module.

-Exactly like the original winston-winlog, however uses coreybutler/node-windows instead of jfromaniello/windowseventlogjs so no native compiling using node-gyp is required.
+Exactly like the original `winston-winlog`, however uses `coreybutler/node-windows` instead of `jfromaniello/windowseventlogjs` so no native compiling using `node-gyp` is required.
 Also automatically pops up a UAC box if admin permissions are required.

 ## Installation